MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 1. Deactivate the plugin in Admin-Area of WordPress.
 2. Optional for clean Update: Delete the Plugin-in.
 Stop here for De-Installation.
 Hint: The Wordpress-Database is cleaned upon de-installation.
 The Custom-Fields ( the admin settings, only!) are removed from your database!
 3. Do Installation with the new version.
 Wordpress will provide you a message window wether you are sure.
 If you de-installed before, all settings have to be done again.
 Skip Step 2. and you don't have to do that.
+But mind to install in the same directory.
+This works only if you always install from a release OR the downloaded zip.

 # Upgrade Notice